-My husband and I celebrated nine years of marriage last month.
-We wanted to celebrate our anniversary in a special way and so we decided to take a little trip to Traverse City, Michigan and enjoy a weekend getaway for just the two of us.
-My husband’s family was kind of enough to take care of the little ones and we were off for two days of sightseeing, window shopping, and delicious eating.
+When my husband and I celebrated nine years of marriage, we wanted to celebrate our anniversary in a special way so we decided to take a little trip to Traverse City, Michigan and enjoy a weekend getaway for just the two of us.
+My husband’s family was kind of enough to take care of the kids and we were off for two days of sightseeing, window shopping, and delicious eating.

 We remained true to our budget through careful planning and research and I wanted to share with you a few ways we found to save on our memorable weekend getaway!

-We Researched Hotel Rates- There were tons of great places to stay in Traverse City and I wanted the place that we stayed at to be close to the downtown shopping and a fun getaway for us.
+There were tons of great places to stay in Traverse City and I wanted the place where we stayed to be close to downtown shopping to be a fun getaway for us.
 We checked Kayak for room rates and found the Grand Traverse Resort to be approximately the same price as the other hotels, but it had many amenities.
 The reviews on the hotel were great and we were thrilled to find a rate that saved us about $70 a night versus the hotel rates.

 All of that being said, it seemed because we had booked this discount rate, we also got the discount room.
 Our room was the one without the view, on the ground floor, and smelled like a smoking room.
 We also had no idea that they would charge a resort fee of $9.95 a day for all of those amenities that we did not use.